writethedocs/www/docs/hiring-guide/portfolios.rst

 Other resources
 ~~~~~~~~~~~~~~~

-The :doc:`topic index </topics>` has a Getting Hired heading with links to several previous Write the Docs newsletter articles about portfolios.
+- The :doc:`topic index </topics>` has a Getting Hired heading with links to several previous Write the Docs newsletter articles about portfolios.
+- Community member Kyle Rollins wrote up a `guide for getting started with a portfolio website using Github and Netlify <https://basic-portfolio-docs.netlify.app/>`_.